AdobeDocs/commerce-admin.en/help/page-builder/tabs.md

 ---
 title: Layout - Tabs
-description: Learn about the Tabs content type, used to add a set of tabs in the Page Builder stage.
+description: Learn about the Tabs content type, used to add a set of tabs in the [!DNL Page Builder] stage.
 ---
 # Layout - Tabs

-Use the _Tabs_ content type to add a set of tabs in the [Page Builder stage](workspace.md#stage).
+Use the _Tabs_ content type to add a set of tabs in the [[!DNL Page Builder] stage](workspace.md#stage).
 When you drag the Tabs placeholder from the panel to the stage, a single default tab initially appears.
 You can add more tabs to create a full set.
 The width of the tab set is determined by the width of its parent container and padding settings.

 ![Set of tabs](./assets/pb-layout-tab-example.png)<!-- zoom -->